exercism/haskell/docs/INSTALLATION.md

 It will use GHCup to install HLS automatically, after which you'll be all set.

 **Note:** with freshly downloaded exercises, HLS may have trouble starting up.
-If this happens, just run `stack test` and restart the language server.
+If this happens, run `stack test` and restart the language server.

 ### Other editors